-Our full-day retreat takes place on the beautiful, serene University Campus, located in rural Saint Leo, Florida, approximately 35 miles north of Tampa.
-The retreat features sixteen hands-on writing classes in fiction, nonfiction, poetry, poetry performance, and publishing.
+Our full-day retreat on Saturday features up to sixteen hands-on writing classes in fiction, nonfiction, poetry, writing for veterans, environmental writing and publishing.
 Classes will focus on lessons in craft and imaginative exercises that lead to new works and new skills.
 Also included are a faculty reading and book signing, and an optional lunch-time open reading for participants.
 A very limited number of private one-on-one manuscript consultations is available on a first-come, first-served basis.

-Hotel accommodations are available at:
+Hotel Accommodations available at:

 More About Saint Leo University

-Saint Leo University is a modern Catholic teaching university that is firmly grounded in the liberal arts tradition and the timeless Benedictine wisdom that seeks balanced growth of mind, body, and spirit.
+Saint Leo University is a Catholic teaching university that is firmly grounded in the liberal arts tradition and the timeless Benedictine wisdom that seeks balanced growth of mind, body, and spirit.
 The Saint Leo University of today is a private, nonprofit institution that creates hospitable learning communities wherever students want to be or need to be, whether that is a campus classroom, a web-based environment, an employer’s worksite, a military base, or an office park.
 Saint Leo welcomes people of all faiths and of no religious affiliation, and encourages learners of all generations.
 The university is committed to providing educational opportunities to the nation’s armed forces, veterans, and their families.
 Saint Leo is regionally accredited to award degrees ranging from the associate to the doctorate, and the faculty and staff guide all students to develop their capacities for critical thinking, moral reflection, and lifelong learning and leadership.